alliancecan/driconnect/driconnect/content/location.en.md

 ## Gathering with ACENET

 There will be an informal gathering the evening of Sunday, May 26, for locals and those just arriving in town.
 Make your travel plans accordingly and drop by to meet up with colleagues and friends, both old and new.
-Location to be announced.

 ## What to do in Halifax

 When not attending DRI Connect, there is plenty to see and do in Halifax!

 Some suggestions include: